ProGeographer: Geography Education Graduate Certificate Program

 Teaching Geography (GEOG 513)— Teachers develop instructional units and go through formative trials in classrooms before publishing the unit on websites of local geographic alliances.

 Field Geography of Western Colorado (GEOG 592)—Physical/human field methods and research initiatives in the Grand Valley, Colorado.
 This course examines the connections of a desert river to Western United States.
 It is seen from natural, cultural, physical, and political perspectives.
 It explores spatial analogs in other parts of the United States.

-Summer 2018 Field Course: Field Geography of Western Colorado begins in early June with online readings and preparation during the summer.
+Field Course: Field Geography of Western Colorado begins May 5, 2021 on Canvas with assigned readings and access to all urban and physical fieldwork maps and files.
 You make your way to Grand Junction, Colorado where you spend two days studying water resource issues and urban geography in the west before you head out on a 3-day river trip field course on the Colorado River.
 Our trip ends at the head of Westwater Canyon in Utah.

 The time on the river is spent exploring field methods used to study geographic problems.
 Rivers are great arteries that connect places, and the Colorado River is a perfect example of a natural link between the Never Summer range of the Rockies and the Gulf of California.
 It also distributes water, a critical resource in the west, to seven states and Mexico.
 You learn how to generate geographic questions, identify and practice selected field methods, and appreciate the value of collecting primary data.